yamify-org/Yamify-contents/YamifyAI-Platform-Documentation/Platform-Fundamentals.md

 - dev-environment (VS Code server)
 - automation-hub (n8n workflow)

-👥 Groups Collections of related Yams that can be managed together, useful for organizing applications by project, environment, or team.
+👥 **Groups:** Collections of related Yams that can be managed together, useful for organizing applications by project, environment, or team.

-Example Group Structure:
+**Example of Group Structure:**

 📁 E-commerce Project
 ├── 🍠 frontend-yam (React app)
 ├── 🍠 backend-yam (Node.js API)
 └── 🍠 database-yam (PostgreSQL)

-📋 Projects Higher-level containers that group related Yams and resources for a specific business objective or application.
+📋 **Projects:** Higher-level containers that group related Yams and resources for a specific business objective or application.

-🏗️ V-Cluster (Virtual Cluster) Isolated virtual environments within the YamifyAI infrastructure that provide dedicated resources and enhanced security for enterprise applications.
+🏗️ **V-Cluster:** (Virtual Cluster) Isolated virtual environments within the YamifyAI infrastructure that provide dedicated resources and enhanced security for enterprise applications.
+#